 “In the early days when the trail first kicked off it helped me because no one knew who I was,” James Booth of Black Dog Brewery said.

-“You had places like Bridge Road and Bright that were really well established and obviously people were going there asking ‘are there any other breweries in the area?’
+“You had places like Bridge Road Brewers and Bright Brewery that were really well established and obviously people were going there asking ‘are there any other breweries in the area?’
 The brewery gave them the little brochure passport and they know where to go from there.
 It’s definitely helped people to discover who we are.”

 Founder of Bright Brewery, Scott Brandon, believes wholeheartedly in the trail being an overwhelmingly positive thing for everyone involved.